Celestun, Mexico | Ultimate Guide (+Things to Do!)

 Though the boats rides are annoyingly expensive by Mexican standards, I do think they are worth it.
 For more information about visiting the Celestun biosphere, see here.

-The top attraction in Celestun is definitely flamingos!
+The top attraction in Celestun Mexico is definitely flamingos!

 But it’s important to remember that the flamingos that live in the Ria Celestun migrate between here and Rio Lagartos (another popular day trip from Merida, Mexico).